Running NuoDB in Docker - Part II: Scale-Out, Continuous Availability, and Visual Monitoring

 A demonstration of Scale-out, Continuous Availability, and Visual Monitoring

-In a blog post earlier this year I outlined how to deploy the NuoDB database in Docker containers.
+In my first NuoDB in Docker blog, I outlined how to deploy the NuoDB database in Docker containers.
 To follow up on that, let's put NuoDB to the test.
-Your mileage will vary based on the available compute and disk storage used, but our Community Edition on a single host will demonstrate NuoDB's OLTP performance capabilities.
-If you’d like a full demonstration or want to conduct your own proof of concept test in your environment using our Enterprise Edition, just contact us.
+Mileage will vary based on the available compute and disk storage used, but even the Community Edition on a single host will demonstrate NuoDB's OLTP performance capabilities.
+If you’d like a full demonstration or want to conduct your own PoC test in your environment using our Enterprise Edition, just contact us.

-For this demonstration using the NuoDB Community Edition (CE), follow the instructions in my previous (part I) blog post to start your NuoDB database in Docker on a single host with one NuoDB Admin process, one NuoDB Storage Manager (SM), and one NuoDB Transaction Engine (TE).
-Confirm your database is running by running the following command:
+For this demonstration using the NuoDB Community Edition (CE), follow the instructions in the Docker (part I) blog to start your NuoDB database in Docker on a single host with:

 Next, we'll need to install: